 The transaction is subject to the Hart-Scott-Rodino Antitrust Improvements Act of 1976, or HSR Act.
 The HSR Act requires the parties to file notification and report forms with the United States Federal Trade Commission and the United States Department of Justice and to have a 30 day waiting period after those filings are made expired or terminated before the transaction can close.
 The parties each submitted their notification and report forms on October 5, 2005.
-We requested early termination of the waiting period which was granted and effective on October 26, 2005.
+The waiting period is scheduled to expire on November 4, 2005, however, early termination has been requested and may be granted prior to such date.
 See "THE PROPOSED SALE OF SAFETY COMPONENTS SHARES -- Regulatory Approvals."